jaredpalmer/tsdx/README.md

 - TSDX includes out-of-the-box test running via Jest
 - TSDX includes a bootstrap command and default package template
-- TSDX is 100% TypeScript focused.
-While yes, TSDX does use Babel to run a few optimizations (related to treeshaking and lodash), it does not support custom babel configurations.
+- TSDX is 100% TypeScript focused
 - TSDX outputs distinct development and production builds (like React does) for CJS and UMD builds.
 This means you can include rich error messages and other dev-friendly goodies without sacrificing final bundle size.

 ## API Reference